bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 | status_description | OPTIONAL.
 Free-form text description of noise or artifact affecting data quality on the channel.
 It is meant to explain why the channel was declared bad in `[status]`.                                                                                                       |

-Restricted keyword list for field `type` in alphabetic order (shared with the MEG modality; however, MEG specific types are not listed here):
+Restricted keyword list for field `type` in alphabetic order (shared with the MEG and iEEG modality; however, only the types that are common in EEG data are listed here):

 | Keyword  | Description                                                  |
 | :--------| :----------------------------------------------------------- |